University Styleguide

 A Note on AP Style

-The Office of Marketing and Communications follows the AP Stylebook generally, with several exceptions specific to Saint Joseph’s University.
+The Office of Marketing and Communications follows the AP Stylebook generally, with a few exceptions specific to Saint Joseph’s University.
 The online AP stylebook can only be accessed through a paid subscription and is recommended for use by content creators who regularly contribute to Saint Joseph’s website or publications.
 Proofreader marks are also outlined on the site.
 Purchase of the stylebook subscription is not necessary for those who infrequently contribute content.

 The editorial style guide below outlines some of the most frequently referenced rules, as well as some of the University's exceptions to AP Style.